 your witlessness must take the prize:

 you’re the child that makes a bogeyman,

 you’d have the woman you pursue

-be Thais when you’re courting her, [Greek courtesan]
+be Thais when you’re courting her, [Thais = a famous Greek courtesan]

 Lucretia once she falls to you.
-[Virtuous Roman that killed herself after being raped]
+[Lucretia = a virtuous Roman that killed herself after being raped]

 For plain default of common sense,